DataDog/hiring-engineers/answers.md

 **Step 3.**

-Create a new folder as c:\ubuntu, run cmder.exe and run cmd "vagrant box add ubuntu/xenial64" to copy the Ubuntu image to the local host.
-Once Vagrant finish copying the image, run "cd c:\Ubuntu" and "vagrant init ubuntu/xenial64" to generate the config files in c:\ubuntu.
+Create a new folder name as ubuntu under c:\, run cmder.exe and run cmd "vagrant box add ubuntu/xenial64" to copy the Ubuntu image to the local host.
+Once Vagrant finish copying the image, run "cd c:\ubuntu" and "vagrant init ubuntu/xenial64" to generate the config files in c:\ubuntu.
 Then run "vagrant up" to spin up the test environment.
 <div align="center">
 <img src="https://github.com/allenz16/hiring-engineers/blob/solutions-engineer/screenshots/50.PNG" width="750px" />
 </div>